Kulshedra

-According to folk beliefs, the kulshedra's earlier stage is the bolla, which has the appearance of a water and chthonic demonic serpent.
-The bolla's eyes remain shut for the whole year except on Saint George's Day, when it gazes the world and will devour any human on sight.
-The bolla will eventually morph into kulshedra if it lives many years without being seen by a human.
+According to folk beliefs, the kulshedra's earlier stage is the bolla, which takes the form of demonic serpent possessing both chthonic and aquatic attributes.
+The bolla's eyes remain shut for the whole year except on Saint George's Day, when it gazes at the world and upon which it will devour any human on sight.
+The bolla will eventually develop into a kulshedra if it should manage to live for the prescribed number of years without being seen by a human.
 The bollar and errshaja are considered intermediate forms of this serpent as it goes through a series of metamorphoses.
 These terms also signify serpents; the term bullar merely being a synonym for bolla in Southern Albania.
 In some regions the kulshedra is depicted like a female eel, turtle, frog, lizard or salamander.
+There are many tales of brave villagers who dared kill them in their sleep before they became a greater risk.

-The kulshedra can also appear in the guise of a woman, who keeps her true nature hidden.
-As a semi-human divine figure she holds also positive qualities that emerge indirectly from Albanian folk tales, beliefs and rituals.
+The kulshedra can also appear disguised as a woman, who keeps her true nature hidden (the devil in disguise).
+As a semi-human divine figure, she holds also positive qualities that emerge indirectly from Albanian folk tales, beliefs and rituals.
 It is said that the village where the kulshedra lives has great prosperity in agriculture and livestock.
 Indeed she absorbs by her breath foodstuffs from everywhere, and her village thrives, while the affected villages become poor and do not prosper.
+The children of Kulshedra are known as Shlligë and are known to cause storms everywhere they appear.
 According to folk beliefs people used to practice sacrifices to her so she could bring them good and stop any harmful action.

 Names

-The term bolla is etymologically related to Greek Φάλη, Φάλαινα 'monster, whale,' (although the relationship is not certain).
+The term bolla derives from Proto-Albanian *bālwā.

+It could also be of Pre-indo-European origins alongside Ancient Greek πελώριον (pelórion).